SC refuses to cancel CLAT 2020 or stay counselling process | Law-Order

 SC refuses to cancel CLAT 2020 or stay counselling process

-The Supreme Court Friday refused to either cancel the Common Law Admission Test (CLAT)-2020 or stay the counselling process and asked five candidates, who were seeking quashing of the exam alleging technical glitches, to give their grievances within two days to the redressal committee.
+The Supreme Court Friday refused to either cancel the Common Law Admission Test (CLAT)-2020 or stay the counselling process and asked five candidates, who were seeking quashing of the exam alleging technical glitches, to give their grievances within three days to the redressal committee.
 CLAT is a centralised national level entrance test for admissions to 23 National Law Universities (NLUs) in India and the test was held on September 28.
+The result of CLAT was declared on October 3.

-“We cannot stop the counselling,” the bench told senior advocate Gopal Sankaranarayanan, appearing for the petitioners.
-Sankaranarayanan told the bench that there were technical glitches in the exam which was conducted online and certain questions were not correct.
+“We cannot stop the counselling,” the bench orally told senior advocate Gopal Sankaranarayanan, appearing for the petitioners who had appeared in the CLAT 2020.
+Sankaranarayanan told the bench that there were technical glitches in the exam which was conducted online and certain questions and key answers were not correct.

-He claimed that even software did not record some of the answers correctly and around 40,000 objections with regard to various aspects of the CLAT has been received.
+He said options given by the petitioners were not correctly recorded in the software and around 40,000 objections with regard to various aspects of the CLAT has been received.
 There is no response from the consortium of NLUs on around 19,000 objections, Sankaranarayanan said, adding that there has been a software defect which led to a situation which has never happened before.

 “There are many mistakes in the question papers and answer key.
 For the first time, only 3 per cent students have crossed the 50 per cent marks of total 150 marks,” he said.
 “This is a difficult time,” the bench observed.

 Narasimha opposed the plea and said there cannot be unending counselling for admission during the pandemic.
-He said former CJI Rajendra Babu is the head of the ombudsman and he will be looking into the serious complaints.
+He said that a decision has been taken in which three answers were modified and three questions were deleted.
+He said former CJI S Rajendra Babu is the head of the ombudsman and he will be looking into the serious complaints.

 - READ MORE ON: